Indian Armed Forces: Railway Protection Force

 The Railway Protection Force (RPF) was established under the Railway Protection Force Act 1957.
 The RPF is charged with providing security for Indian Railways.
 As of March 2020, it had a sanctioned strength of 74,830 personnel, with 61,869 of them on roll.

 National Disaster Response Force

-The National Disaster Response Force (NDRF) is a specialised force constituted "for the purpose of specialist response to a threatening disaster situation or disaster".
+The National Disaster Response Force (NDRF) is a specialised constituted "for specialist response to a threatening disaster situation or disaster".
 It is manned by persons on deputation from the various Central Armed Police Forces.
-At present it has 12 battalions, located in different parts of India.
+At present, it has 12 battalions, located in different parts of India.
 The control of NDRF lies with the National Disaster Management Authority (NDMA), which is headed by the Prime Minister.